Basina of Neustria

-Basina (fl.
-590), was a Frankish princess, the daughter and youngest child of Chilperic I, King of Soissons (later Neustria), and his first wife, Audovera.
+Basina, was a Frankish princess, the daughter and youngest child of Chilperic I, King of Soissons (later Neustria), and his first wife, Audovera.
 After surviving the assassination of her immediate family, she became a nun.
 She later helped to lead a rebellion by a group of the nuns, which became a scandal throughout the region.
 This event was chronicled by the bishop and saint, Gregory of Tours, who was one of the bishops chosen to settle the matter.

 Life

 Early life

 In 580, an epidemic of dysentery swept through Gaul and afflicted the king as well as killing all his remaining children, except Basina and her brothers Clovis and Merovech (who later married Brunhilda).
 Fredegund, Chilperic's third wife, tried to remove the impediment to her own children's succession by sending Clovis to Berny, where the epidemic was strong.
 This failed to kill him and she had him assassinated along with his mother, the repudiated Audovera.
 Basina was sent to the Abbey of the Holy Cross at Poitiers.
 The abbey had been founded by Radegund, an enslaved Thuringian princess who later became the wife of Clotaire I (Basina's paternal grandfather).
 The childless Radegund had left her husband to pursue a religious life, enjoying ecclesiastic support.